Five Biblical Principles for Tax Policy

 Scripture is clear that the institution of government has the right to tax the citizenry of any given nation.
 In the New Testament’s (NT) classic passage on the role of government, the apostle Paul writes in Romans 13:6–7 what is specific and straightforward in this regard:

-In Matthew 22:17, some of Jesus’ adversaries came to Him and in an attempt to trap Him they asked, “Is it lawful to give a poll-tax to Caesar, or not?”
-He responded by taking a denarius (a Roman coin) and, remarking about Caesar’s image on it (cf. v.
-19), He said (Matthew 22:21):
+In Matthew 22:17, some of Jesus’ adversaries came to Him and in an attempt to trap Him they asked, “Is it lawful to give a poll–tax to Caesar, or not?”
+He responded by taking a denarius (a Roman coin) and remarking about Caesar’s image on it (cf. vv.
+19–20), He said (Matthew 22:21):

 “Then render to Caesar the things that are Caesar’s; and to God the things that are God’s.”

-These two passages (additionally, along with 1 Peter 2:13–15) serve to underscore God’s principle of taxation and for you, the public servant, the right to tax.
+These two passages (along with 1 Peter 2:13–15) serve to underscore God’s principle of taxation and for you, the public servant, the right to tax.
 The more pertinent biblical question, however, is not this.

 The question is not whether governments have the right to tax, but how they should tax.

-With that in mind, what follows is a Bible study that could alternatively be titled: Five Biblical Principles for Taxation.
-What are the guiding biblical principles you must consider relative to the formation of tax policy?
+With that in mind, what are the guiding biblical principles you must consider relative to the formation of tax policy?
 What follows is a timeless, cross-cultural theological construct—a biblical theology of taxation so to speak—to aid you in this regard.
 We have already discovered the first principle wrought from Scripture: government has the right to tax.
 Here are four more principles in no particular order of importance.

 II.
 THE PRINCIPLE OF PRIVATE PROPERTY

-We have discussed this principle in detail in the first study in this series titled Capitalism versus Communism, but not in the context of taxation.
-A myriad of passages evidence God’s expectation that man—not government—will own/steward His property.
-By way of review, here are some of those passages that illustrate this truth:
+A myriad of passages evidence God’s expectation that man—not government— will own/steward His property.
+Here are some of those passages that illustrate this truth:

 A. THE EIGHTH COMMANDMENT